Last Updated August 24

 I’m a graduate teaching assistant.
 Where can I find resources that will prepare me to teach in this new environment?

 Graduate teaching assistants and USD faculty can contact the Center for Teaching and Training to request training or attend one of their workshops.
 They will also find a Remote Instruction Resources shell in D2L to help them prepare.
 Visit usd.edu/ctl for more information.

 Will there still be activities for students?

 Yes, there is a robust schedule of activities planned and groups are continually adding to the schedule.
 If the activity will include a large group, USD will use a larger venue or will offer the activity multiple times.
-USD encourages student organizations to meet but they are encouraged to practice social distancing and wear masks in all communal spaces as a safety measure.
+USD encourages student organizations to meet but they are encouraged to practice social distancing and wear face coverings in all communal spaces as a safety measure.

 Will professors still offer regular office hours, or will they be virtual?